 There are many hundreds of species of fleas.
 Collectively, all of the species of fleas are categorized under the order name of Siphonaptera.
 The cat flea, Ctenocephalides felix, is the most commonly found flea in the US and infests cats, dogs, humans, and other mammalian and avian hosts.

 Flea saliva, like other biting skin parasites, contains an ingredient that softens, or "digests" the host's skin for easier penetration and feeding.
-The saliva of fleas is irritating and allergenic and the cause of all the itching, scratching, and other signs seen with flea allergy dermatitis, or FAD.
+The saliva of fleas is irritating and allergenic and the cause of all the itching, scratching, and other signs seen with flea allergy dermatitis.

-The eggs are not sticky (like some parasites), and they usually fall off of the animal into the carpet, bedding, floorboards, and soil.
-When the flea egg hatches varies—anywhere from two days to a few weeks, depending on environmental conditions.
+The eggs are not sticky (like some parasites), and they usually fall off of the animal into carpet, bedding, floorboards and soil.
+The timing of when the flea egg hatches varies—anywhere from two days to a few weeks, depending on environmental conditions.

-They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in the carpet, bedding, and soil.
+They eat the feces of adult fleas (which is mostly dried blood) and other organic debris found in carpet, bedding and soil.
 Depending on the amount of food present and the environmental conditions, the larval stage lasts about 5 to 18 days (longer in some cases) then the larva spins a silken cocoon and pupates.

-The pupa is the last stage before adult.
+The pupa is the final developmental stage of the flea before it becomes an adult.
 The adult flea can emerge from the cocoon as early as 3 to 5 days, or it can stay in the cocoon for a year or more, waiting for the right time to emerge.